hesido/NeoGAF-ThreadSummarizer-Extension/README.md

 ToDo:
 Page navigation list should be handled exclusively by the extension for the live thread view to work in a meaningful way.
+New posts detection should be suppressed after standard browser navigation to that page.

 This extension provides features that aid browsing of NeoGAF forums.